martyweb/rickrollpi/README.md

 chmod +x rick.*
 ```
 ## 3. Test the script
-This should run the script and enable you to push the button and hear the sound
+This should run the script and let you push the button to hear the audio
 ```
 ./rick.sh
 ```